transpocamp/transportationcamp.org/events/vancouver-2016/index.markdown

 * Transit Oriented Development;
 * Sustainable Transportation and Land Use;
 * Road Safety; and
-* …Many MORE!
+* Any other transportation topic you feel passionate about!

-This unconference is perfect for attendees who want to generate ideas, talk about topics they feel passionate about, or inspire others in the field of transportation!
+Transportation Camp is perfect for attendees who want to generate ideas, talk about topics they feel passionate about, or inspire others in the field of transportation!

+### Schedule

+Transportation Camp will take place on Sunday September 11th , 2016 from 1-5pm.

+This is a tentative schedule.
+For details and up-to-date information, please visit [yptransportation.org/ypt-vancouver-bc](https://yptransportation.org/ypt-vancouver-bc/).

+1:00pm: Welcome and Introduction
+1:30pm: First Session
+2:15pm: Second Session
+3:00pm: Break
+3:15pm: Third Session
+4:00pm: Fourth Session

+### Registration

+To register, please visit [yptransportation.org/ypt-vancouver-bc](https://yptransportation.org/ypt-vancouver-bc/).
+Spaces are limited so register now!

+### Venue

+Transportation Camp will be held at the Sheraton Wall Centre located at 1088 Burrard St. in downtown Vancouver.
+<iframe src="https://www.google.com/maps/embed?pb=!1m18!1m12!1m3!1d2602.8003669916025!2d-123.12888754858378!3d49.28017987876734!2m3!1f0!2f0!3f0!3m2!1i1024!2i768!4f13.1!3m3!1m2!1s0x548673d526270ceb%3A0x3392fb600a9680c1!2sSheraton+Vancouver+Wall+Centre!5e0!3m2!1sen!2sca!4v1470947068173" width="680" height="340" frameborder="0" style="border:0" allowfullscreen></iframe>

+###  More Information

-To find out more about the CITE conference in Kelowna click [here](http://my.yptransportation.org/sites/all/modules/civicrm/extern/url.php?u=12520&qid=857265).
+To find out more about the Pro Walk Pro Bike and Pro Place conference in Vancouver, please visit [walkbikeplaces.org](http://walkbikeplaces.org/).

-If you have topics you would like to propose or have questions about the Unconference, email us at YPTVancouver@Gmail.com
+If you have topics you would like to propose or have questions about Transportation Camp Vancouver 2016, email us at [YPTVancouver@Gmail.com](YPTVancouver@Gmail.com).